3D Shape Tokenization via Latent Flow Matching: Experiments

+To demonstrate \OursABV is compatible with generative models, we train Latent Flow Matching (LFM) models that generate \OursABV.
+First, we train an unconditional LFM on ShapeNet dataset (55 classes)~\cite{shapenet2015} and an image-conditioned LFM on Objaverse dataset~\cite{objaverse}.
+The flow matching model architecture is based on the Diffusion Transformer (DiT)~\cite{dit}. \Cref{sec: details of lfm} provides details about model architectures, training recipe, and flow matching sampling.

-\Cref{table:shapenet} shows the unconditional generation results on ShapeNet.
-We compare with LION~\cite{vahdat2022lion} and DPF~\cite{zhuang2023diffusion}.
-Specifically, LION is a latent diffusion model that models the joint distribution of a fixed size point set, and DPF is our implementation of \citep{zhuang2023diffusion} that directly models the coordinates of 3D points.
-Our model takes 32 \OursABV of dimension $64$; it has $\sim$110M parameters, which is similar to the sizes of LION and DPF.
-We measure Minimum Matching Distance (MMD), Coverage (COV), and 1-Nearest Neighbor Accuracy (1-NNA)~\cite{yang2019pointflow}, using the same reference set as used by \citet{vahdat2022lion}.
-For each method, we sample point clouds containing 2048 points for 1000 samples in test set.
-As can be seen, our model achieves better performance than LION despite having a more compact latent space.
-Our model also achieves competitive performance with the ambient-space model, DPF, that is designed to learn the point distribution without a separately learned encoder.
+We compare with LION \cite{vahdat2022lion}, 3DShape2VecSet \cite{zhang20233dshape2vecset}, and DPF \cite{zhuang2023diffusion}, and evaluate the results with metrics used by LION.
+Specifically, LION is a latent diffusion model that models the joint distribution of a fixed size point set.
+DPF is our implementation of \citep{zhuang2023diffusion}.
+The model shares similar architecture and number of parameters as ours, but it is trained end-to-end to directly models the coordinates of 3D points with flow matching.
+It is a strong baseline for point-cloud generation.
+3DShape2VecSet only provides a class-conditioned pretrained model; to compare with other unconditional models, we provide the model with class labels whose distribution matching that in the training data.
+Our ShapeNet LFM model takes 32 \OursABV of dimension $64$; it has $\sim$110M parameters, which is similar to the sizes of LION and DPF.
+We measure Minimum Matching Distance (MMD), Coverage (COV), and 1-Nearest Neighbor Accuracy (1-NNA)~\cite{yang2019pointflow}, using the same reference point clouds used by \citet{vahdat2022lion}.
+For each method, we sample 1000 point clouds containing 2048 points.
+As can be seen in \Cref{table:shapenet}, our model achieves better performance than LION, potentially contributed by our more compact latent space.
+Our model also achieves competitive performance with DPF, that learns end-to-end the point distribution without a separately learned encoder.